Glossary Revenue Expenditure

 A revenue expenditure is an expense incurred to generate revenue.
 It is often associated with purchasing goods or services immediately used (i.e., in the same financial year or accounting period) to produce income and maintain regular business operations.

-For example, if a business implements new computer software for its employees to improve productivity and yield more sales, its cost is considered a revenue expenditure.
+For example, if a business implements new software for its employees to improve productivity and increase sales, the cost is classified as a revenue expenditure.

 Cost of sales expenditures are associated with purchasing, producing, and distributing goods and services.
 Examples include raw materials, inventory purchases, shipping costs, and commissions paid to agents or brokers.

-OpEx refers to the ongoing costs of running a business not directly associated with producing goods or services.
+OpEx refers to the ongoing costs of operating a business that are not directly associated with producing goods or services.
 Examples include rent, salaries and wages, utilities, insurance, advertising, office supplies, travel expenses, depreciation, and taxes.

 Synonyms